 Lynne Mackey, pianist, has performed in solo and chamber music settings in the United States, Europe and Africa, and also tours with the Virginia Commission for the Arts.
 Some highlights of her career include performances at Weill Recital Hall and Merkin Hall in New York City, the Banff Centre in Alberta, Canada, and the International Gaudeamus Interpreters Competition in Rotterdam, Netherlands.

 Awarded fellowships and residencies, she spent 5 months in Paris in a residency at the Cité Internationale des Arts.
 In addition to solo piano performances and a piano project involving music of Olivier Messiaen, she studied and played 17th and 18th century harpsichords in the Musée de la mystique, the Musée des Beaux Arts, and also in private collections.
 Ms. Mackey was the first performing artist to be awarded an Appalachian College Association Fellowship, for a one-year residency at the University of Virginia in the field of contemporary music.
 She has given lecture recitals in many venues, including the Hawaii International Conference on Arts and Humanities, and the MTNA National Conference.
 In addition to holding a Doctorate degree from the Eastman School of Music, she holds a Masters degree from The Juilliard School, and a Bachelors degree from the University of Michigan.

 Winner of both the William C. Byrd and the Grand Rapids Symphony concerto competitions, she has appeared as guest soloist with the Grand Rapids and Flint Symphonies in Michigan, and with several orchestras in Virginia, including the Lynchburg Symphony.
-Upcoming activities include a guest appearance in the 2015-2016 season as harpsichord concerto soloist with the Presbyterian College Symphony Orchestra in South Carolina.
+She has also performed as harpsichord concerto soloist with the Presbyterian College Symphony Orchestra in South Carolina.

 Other links to Lynne Mackey: